โ™ฟSpecial Education

 Assistive Technology Accommodations

 These accommodations leverage tools and devices to bypass or compensate for disability-related barriers.
-The principle is that technology can provide independence that would otherwise require human assistance.
+Technology can provide independence that would otherwise require human assistance.

 Use of Assistive Technology

-• Broad category includes low-tech (pencil grips, slant boards) to high-tech (eye-gaze systems, AAC devices)
+• Broad category spanning low-tech (pencil grips, slant boards) to high-tech (eye-gaze systems, AAC devices)

-• IDEA requirement mandates that IEP teams consider assistive technology for every student with a disability
+• IDEA requirement mandates that IEP teams consider assistive technology for every student with a disability, not just those with obvious physical needs

-• Training essential—the device is only effective if the student, teachers, and family know how to use it
+• Training is essential.
+The device is only effective if the student, teachers, and family all know how to use it.
+This is a common implementation failure.

 Speech-to-Text and Communication Boards